sahaswap/dummy/README.md

 Dim nonEngResp As Long
 nonEngResp = TopMostMsgBox( _
 "Do you want to do searches for non-english names? " & vbCrLf & vbCrLf & _
 "(Choosing Yes will open browser windows visibly to allow for page translation.
-Choosing No will use the", _ "Non-English Searches", MB_YESNO Or MB_ICONQUESTION Or MB_TOPMOST) If nonEngResp = IDYES Then
+Choosing No will use the fast invisible searches.)", _
+"Non-English Searches", MB_YESNO Or MB_ICONQUESTION Or MB_TOPMOST)
+If nonEngResp = IDYES Then
 USE_HEADLESS = False